All Episodes

 He writes in the intro of the book.

-Claims that she repeatedly screamed obscenities at her husband at the Secret Service personnel at White House staffers, all of whom lived in terror of her next tirade.
+Claims that she repeatedly screamed obscenities at her husband, at the Secret Service personnel, at White House staffers, all of whom lived in terror of her next tirade.

-Secret Service agents had discussions about the possibility that that they would have to protect Bill Clinton from his wife's physical attacks, he writes, and the couple had one violent encounter the morning of a key presidential address to the nation.
+Secret Service agents had discussions about the possibility that they would have to protect Bill Clinton from his wife's physical attacks, he writes.

-And anyways, Hillary's described as paranoid.
+And anyway, Hillary's described as paranoid.

 She tried to have the Secret Service banned from the White House, tried to ditch her security detail, and she's now poised to become the Democratic nominee for president.